Last Updated on June 2, 2022 by James Castro

 Let’s look at the differences between discount website prices and professional website design prices so you and educate yourself and be better prepared when discussing your next website project.

-All discount website providers are promising amazing results, perfect website design, SEO optimization, mobile responsiveness, and pretty much anything and everything they think you – who is presumably looking into fair web design pricing in 2021 – would like to hear and have in your new website project.
+All discount website providers are promising amazing results, perfect website design, SEO optimization, mobile responsiveness, and pretty much anything and everything they think you – who is presumably looking into fair and affordable web design pricing – would like to hear and have in your new website project.

 These companies promise free or cheap websites yet manage to have millions of dollars for advertising and promotion.
 So if it’s free, where does that money come from?